bedezign/dchelper/README.md

 ```

 #### service
-What service/container to run against5
+What service/container to run against.
+If you want to run the script on the host itself, use "localhost".

 #### lock-file
 For "once" command